About

 Industry Overview

 This industry includes diverse fields.
 The most fundamental division of the scientific research and development services industry is that between R&D in the physical, engineering, and life sciences and R&D in the social sciences and humanities.
-Important areas of research and development in the physical, engineering, and life sciences include the biotechnology; nanotechnology; pharmaceutical and medical devices; chemical and materials science; electronics; aerospace; and automotive fields.
+Important areas of research and development in the physical, engineering, and life sciences fields include biotechnology; nanotechnology; pharmaceutical; chemical and materials science; electronics; aerospace; and automotive.
 Important fields of research and development in the social sciences and humanities include economics, sociology, anthropology, and psychology.

-Biotechnology is among the most active fields of research and attracts about a quarter of all funding from companies in the industry, according to National Science Board data.
-Work in this field seeks to understand and use the fundamental processes of cellular life to develop more effective medicines, consumer products, and industrial processes.
+Biotechnology is among the most active fields of research.
+Work in this area seeks to understand and use the fundamental processes of cellular life to develop more effective medicines, consumer products, and industrial processes.
 Advances in biotechnology have led to new drugs and vaccines, disease-resistant crops, more efficient enzymatic manufacturing processes, and novel methods of dealing with hazardous materials.
-Bioinformatics, a branch of biotechnology using information technologies to work with biological data like DNA, is a particularly vibrant new area of work.
+Bioinformatics, a branch of biotechnology using information technologies to work with biological data like DNA, is a particularly vibrant new field.
 Much of the interest in biotechnology has derived from the medical applications of its basic and applied research.

 Nanotechnology is perhaps even more of an emerging field than biotechnology, and they often overlap in their work on the molecular level, such as with DNA tagging.
 Nanotechnology is the study of new structures roughly on the same scale as individual atoms, or one millionth of a millimeter.
-At this size, materials behave differently and can be made into new structures such as quantum dots, which are small devices that behave like artificial atoms and can be used to tag sequences of DNA, make nanoscopic switches for electronics, or produce extremely small lasers for communications equipment.
-Because basic and applied research comprises the bulk of work, immediate applications of nanotechnology are still relatively few.
-The National Nanotechnology Initiative coordinates research funding from Federal agencies and facilitates the development of new technologies resulting from this research.
+At this size, materials behave differently and can be made into new structures such as quantum dots, which are small devices that behave like artificial atoms and can be used to tag sequences of DNA.
+These materials can also be used to make nanoscopic switches for electronics, or produce extremely small lasers for communications equipment.
+Because basic and applied research comprise the bulk of work, there are fewer immediate applications of nanotechnology.

-Pharmaceutical R&D is involved in the discovery of new drugs, antibiotics, and vaccines to treat or prevent a wide range of health problems.
+Pharmaceutical R&D involves the discovery of new drugs, antibiotics, and vaccines to treat or prevent a wide range of health problems.
 This field also has benefited greatly from advances in biotechnology, nanotechnology, and chemistry, allowing better models of biochemical processes and more efficient testing.
 Because a great deal of time is required to develop a new treatment, most companies have several major programs running concurrently, in what is sometimes referred to as the development "pipeline."
-Because many projects incorporate all aspects of R&D, the pharmaceuticals field tends to do more basic research than do other fields.
+Because many projects incorporate all aspects of R&D, the pharmaceuticals field tends to do more basic research than other established fields.

 Chemical and materials science R&D focuses on the design and creation of new molecules or materials with useful properties.
 By researching and modeling the properties of molecules under various conditions, scientists in this field can develop new chemical structures that are stable or volatile, rigid or flexible, insulating or conductive.
 Since chemical R&D is important to many technologies, it can include work on computer chip manufacturing, composite materials development, or pollution reduction through chemical treatment.
+Research on petroleum derivatives and substitutes continues to be an important part of this field.
 Chemical R&D also plays a large role in both biotechnology and nanotechnology R&D.

 Electronics R&D incorporates a broad range of technologies, including computer hardware, telecommunications, consumer electronics, automated control systems, medical equipment, and electronic sensing.
-R&D in this field leads to advances that make electronic systems faster, more reliable, more compact, more useful, more powerful, and more accessible.
-The development of new technologies, such as polymorphic processors for more powerful computers, and the integration of these technologies into new systems account for much of the R&D in this field.
+R&D in this field leads to advances that make electronic systems faster, and more reliable, compact, useful, powerful, and accessible.
+Development of new technologies and the integration of these technologies into new systems account for much of the R&D in this field.
 Basic research in areas like electromagnetics and photonics also is a significant part of the work.

 Aerospace R&D relates to aircraft, spacecraft, missiles, and component parts and systems.
-More than half of the R&D in aerospace is federally funded, with the Department of Defense and the National Aeronautics and Space Administration supporting most of the work.
-Civil aerospace R&D now ranges from developing more efficient passenger aircraft to designing private spacecraft to launch satellites or transport humans into space, but most is devoted to making air transportation safer and more efficient.
+A significant portion of aerospace R&D is federally funded, with the Department of Defense and the National Aeronautics and Space Administration (NASA) supporting most of the work.
+Civil aerospace R&D ranges from developing more efficient passenger aircraft to designing private spacecraft to launch satellites or transport humans into space.

 Automotive R&D creates new vehicles and systems that are more efficient, powerful, and reliable.
 While automotive R&D may be directed toward the integration of new technologies into vehicles, much research also is done on improving the individual components such as LED headlights or fuel injectors.
 As electronic technology has advanced, so have automotive designs.
-The incorporation of computer systems both for monitoring performance and as separate additional features has added a new dimension to R&D in this field.
-With the demand for more efficient vehicles that provide more power while using less fuel, a good deal of time and many resources are devoted to powertrain and car body R&D.
+The incorporation of computer systems both for monitoring performance and as separate features has added a new dimension to R&D in this field.
+With the demand for more efficient vehicles that provide more power while using less fuel, a good deal of time and many resources are devoted to developing new powertrains, such as those for hybrid-electric vehicles.

 R&D in the social sciences and humanities is more closely aligned with specific occupations than it is in the physical, engineering, and life sciences.
 Economic research typically involves monitoring and forecasting economic trends relating to issues such as business cycles, competitiveness of markets, or international trade.
 Sociological research analyzes the institutions and patterns of social behavior in society, and the results are used mainly by administrators to formulate policies.
 Anthropological research focuses on the influence of evolution and culture on all aspects of human behavior.
 Psychological research studies human thought, learning, motivation, and abnormal behavior.